304 North Cardinal St.

 You can grow Aloe Vera in partial shade but you’ll get healthier plants with as much sunlight as possible.
 In summer you only need to water once every few weeks once the soil dries out.
 In winter you water them even less.

 When decorating a kitchen with plants the Chinese Evergreen is a top choice.
 They’re low maintenance, not needing much care, and thrive in low to medium light levels.
 They prefer moderate watering too but be careful not to overwater.
 This could cause root rot.
+The Chinese Evergreen is a popular kitchen plant.

 It’s also tolerant to drought but for best results water every 1-2 weeks.
 It’s perfect for a windowsill by the sink, where you’ll watch this quirky little plant thrive.